 We have speed traps, and what about mind traps that lead us down neural paths of thought we may not intend or feel comfortable traveling on?

-Police can use breathalizers and speed traps to identify and prove your crime.
+Police can use breathalyzers and speed traps to identify and prove your crime.
 In the future, we may have portable MRI units to see where your blood is rushing.
 Let’s hope that is not coming to a TESLA car soon.

 Today we have RORSCHACH SIGN TESTS to see what you are thinking – but will you tell us?